 Process type pipelines are abstract and have subtypes.
 Sometimes we refer to these subtypes as “design patterns”.
 For example, computerized adaptive testing is a design pattern and a subtype of instrument execution.

 Process type pipeline subtypes and their design patterns can be both very specialized and core in certain lines of business.
-For example, recently SAS has identified two core pipelines for data processing:
+For example, recently SAS has identified two core pipelines for data processing – Data Federation and Traditional ETL/ELT.
+Here SAS offers three use case for Data Federation as opposed to constructing and maintaining a single source of truth:

+Data is too sensitive: organizations don’t want to provide direct access to data sources.

+Data is too diverse: data is stored in multiple source systems that all have different security models, duplicate users and different permissions.

+Data is too ad hoc: when data is changing frequently, constant updates are needed to maintain integration logic.
+It becomes difficult to make a repeatable integration process, especially if there are many data integration applications that need access to the same data.